TypQxQ/KTC/Dev_doc.md

 ktc_tool.py is initialized for each tool.
+    Name is case sensitive and can contain spaces params_*:        Aditional personizable options that can be used by macros.
-    toolchanger Optional alternative.
+    toolchanger:     Optional alternative.
 Uses default if not specified.

     Offset is overwritten to persistant variable.